zeffii/mesh_tiny_cad/README.md

 Dedicated CAD software speeds up drafting significantly with functions like: `Extend`, `Trim`,  `Intersect`, `Fillet /w radius` and `Offset /w distance`.
 At the moment of this writing many of these functions aren't included by default in regular distributions on Blender.org, so i've coded scripts to perform a few of the main features that I missed most.

-My scripts have shortnames: `VTX, EXM, V2X, XALL, BIX` and are described separately in sections below. `Fillet` and `Offset` are written by zmj100 and can be found [here](http://blenderartists.org/forum/showthread.php?179375).
+My scripts have shortnames: `VTX, V2X, XALL, BIX, CCEN` and are described separately in sections below. `Fillet` and `Offset` are written by zmj100 and can be found [here](http://blenderartists.org/forum/showthread.php?179375).

 ### VTX